mike-eziefule/CRUD-bank-app/README.md

 ---

-Ezzy Bank was built by <a href="https://github.com/mike-eziefule/">Eziefule Michael</a>, a Backend Engineering student at <a href="https://engineering.altschoolafrica.com/">AltSchool Africa</a> who's learning to create magic with the Python FastAPI framework.
+Ezzy Bank was built by <a href="https://github.com/mike-eziefule/" target="_blank">Eziefule Michael</a>, a Backend Engineering student at <a href="https://engineering.altschoolafrica.com/" target="_blank">AltSchool Africa</a> who's learning to create magic with the Python FastAPI framework.

 A tutorial on how this project was built is available in [Michael_Ezzy's Space](https://hashnode.com/draft/6539339dbe20a1000f0b5edd) on Hashnode.